 There is only one town on Schiermonnikoog.
 The town’s centre has the status of a protected townscape.
 In the authentic, car-free atmosphere of the town of Schiermonnikoog, you can freely relax, either while sitting outside or inside of the various cafés and restaurants.

 During your trip to Schiermonnikoog, be sure to stop by Hotel van der Werff.
 This building used to be a courthouse, town hall and postal office.
 It still has a special, historic atmosphere.
-The Walviskaken (Whale Jaws) are also worth a visit.
-They were brought by captain Klaas Visser (former commander of the ‘Willem Barentz’), and can be found in the park.
-On the way to the water tower you will pass the visitor’s centre called De Oude Centrale.
+In het village you will find the visitor’s centre called 'Het Baken'.
 Here, you can learn all there is to know about the history of the island, but also about the beauty the island still has to offer today.

 The dizzying vastness of Schiermonnikoog attains an extra dimension when you gaze out over the Wadden Sea from atop a dune.
 Your eyes do not deceive you: on the other side lie the coasts of Friesland and Groningen.
 You will not be able to get enough of the views.
 ‘Keep walking’ should therefore be your motto, although cycling is an equally appealing alternative.
 The island is home to an extensive network of hiking and cycling paths.
 A visit to De Balg is something you should not miss.
 One can regularly spot seals lying on this enormous sandbar, which is over two kilometres wide.